 Year-Round Things to Do in Pinehurst

 Those annual events are certainly worth putting down on your calendar.
-Here are some things to do in Pinehurst (and nearby) throughout the year!
+Here is what to do in Pinehurst NC (and nearby) throughout the year!

 Pinehurst Resort is why the area is known as the Home of American Golf.
 Visiting this iconic place is one of the best things to do in Pinehurst, and golf is certainly a popular activity here.